XiYou6868/kickstarter_education-form-biography/README.md

 This version of the dataset has undergone deduplication based on `CreatorName`, `ProjectName`, `Verified`, and `StartDate` to remove duplicate entries.

 ### Education Related Feature :
-**High_Educated_Bio** (Boolean): A binary indicator (True/False) signifying the presence of educational context within the biography section.
+**High_Educated_Bio** (Boolean): True for high educatied.(with a bachelor degree or above.A binary indicator (True/False) signifying the presence of educational context within the biography section.
 Words like "graduate," "degree," "alumnus," and "educated" are recognized regardless of how they are capitalized.
 For example, "Graduate," "graduate," "GRADUATE," or "GrAdUaTe" would all be detected similarly.

-**Education_Level** (Category): Categories of the highest education level mentioned in the creator's biography.
+**Education_Level** (Category): Categories of the highest education level mentioned in the creator's biography.readme里面更新一下这个实际上是没有提education，并注明名字可能会带来误解
 'Below Bachelors': high school or lower/not indicated, 'Bachelors': Bachelor's,
  'Graduate': Graduate,